 - Medical research and statistics: Article 6(e) and Article 9(2)(j) - public interest and scientific research purposes

-CPRD has legal support under Regulation 5 of the Health Service (Control of Patient Information) Regulations 2002 to cover the collection and processing of patient identifiers by NHS Digital for dataset linkage.
+CPRD has legal support under Regulation 5 of the Health Service (Control of Patient Information) Regulations 2002 to cover the collection and processing of patient identifiers by NHS England for dataset linkage.

 Who can access CPRD data?

 CPRD anonymised data can only be used by bona fide researchers for research to benefit patient and public health.
 Researchers and their affiliated organisations seeking access to CPRD data must undergo a rigorous approvals process.